When you buy a box of cartridges, you may see detailed information about the products, such as the size, price, and grain value.

 The grain size plays a vital role in the performance of the cartridges; you need to check it with many other mechanical factors before purchasing the products.

-We believe that you have enough knowledge to answer the question of what does grain mean in ammo.
+We believe that you have enough knowledge to answer the question: what does grain mean in ammo.

 By applying all the information we gave, now you can select the suitable cartridges for your demands.